Michael-CyberSecurity/Michael-CyberSecurity/README.md

   1) Dataset Hygiene
   2) Adversarial Training
   3) Access Control to APIs

+- 6- Unintentional Failure Modes/Intrinsic Design Flaws
+  1) Reward Hacking-Creating messy and clean up, Reinforcement Learning(RL) cheat the reward function without doing the intended task
+  2) Side Effect- Unintended negative consequence that occur when the agent complete the task correctly
+  3) Distributional shift-It occurs when the real-world data the model sees later is different from the training data.
+  4) Incomplete testing
+  5) Overfitting and underfitting
+  6) Data Bias
+- 7- Mitigation Plans for Intentional Failure Modes / Attacks:
+  1) Design reward functions to align with the true goal
+  2) Adding penalties for undesired behaviors, add side-effect penalties
+  3) Implement periodic retraining with new data
+  4) Split data into training, validation, and test sets; Use regularization techniques (L1/L2, dropout) to prevent overfitting.
+  5) Increase training data or improve feature engineering to prevent underfitting.
+  6) Apply bias detection and fairness metrics.

 - 📫 IT Infrastructure and Web Application Architecture
   1) Server: Experienced in maintaining and hardening Windows, Linux, AIX, and macOS servers